bequrios/pylindas/pylindas/pyshareddimension/README.md

 For this implementation,

-Here are the components of this solution:
+The implementation is done in [shared_dimension.py](shared_dimension.py), which is a copy and adaptation of cube.py, to reproduce code that matches the pyCube "approach".

+An example is given in the [example/Shared_Dimensions/shared_dimension_generation](/example/Shared_Dimensions/shared_dimension_generation/) folder, which contains:

-- [sd_description.yml](sd_description.yml): the information about the SD itself (Identifier, Name in different languages, etc) and about the Terms generation
+- [sd_description.yml](/example/Shared_Dimensions/shared_dimension_generation/sd_description.yml): the information about the SD itself (Identifier, Name in different languages, etc) and about the Terms generation
-- [sd_terms.csv](sd_terms.csv): the data for the terms with an identifier and a name in different languages To be noted that I took the terms from the BAFU's Red List, a use-case that I did work on
+- [sd_terms.csv](/example/Shared_Dimensions/shared_dimension_generation/sd_terms.csv): the data for the terms with an identifier and a name in different languages
+To be noted that I took the terms from the BAFU's Red List, a use-case that I did work on
-- [sd_example.py](sd_example.py): example code to run the transformation
+- [sd_example.py](/example/Shared_Dimensions/shared_dimension_generation/sd_example.py): example code to run the transformation
-- [shared_dimension.py](shared_dimension.py): the implementation, which is a copy and adaptation ofe cube.py, to reproduce code that matches the pyCube "approach".

 ## WARNING: Persistent URLs
 It is to be noted that when publishing a SD, the goal is that other datasets will make links to that SD.